robertdijk/chipcie-poc/README.md

 This repository use [lfs](https://git-lfs.github.com/) for large files. make sure you have lfs installed and configured on your local system.

+For downloading the theme for the first time use `git submodule update --init --recursive`.

 ## Idea
 This poc is build in [hugo](https://gohugo.io).
 The concept for the poc is to make adding the problemset(and news and other updates) easier.
 Tekst can be typed is MD script.
 Hugo generate an optimezed text only website, which can be hosted in a docker container.